 10, 20, 50, 100.
 The default is

-20. The number of the items per page and the total number of items is displayed at the bottom of the page, in the right corner of the footer (see the image above).
+20. The number of items per page and the total number of items are displayed at the bottom of the page, in the right corner of the footer (see the image above).

 You may navigate between the pages through the buttons at the left corner of the footer as shown in the image.